lewisgoing/INFO492B-Week4Lab/README.md

  - Plug the mic in and ensure that `48V` is turned on.
  - Set the gain knob for that input somewhere in the middle.
 Avoid clipping when recording dry signals.
  - Create a new Audio track in Ableton
  - Set the audio track input to either 1 or 2 (whichever input is plugged into the Focusrite Audio Interface).
+Notice the input volume level changing in real-time with the audio signal (if configured correctly).
  - Click the button furthest to the right on the track to arm it for recording.
  - <img width="294" alt="image" src="https://github.com/lewisgoing/INFO492B-Week4Lab/assets/121900269/07abf032-4fb6-4f1d-8cff-0afe19202530">
+ - Change the track mode from `Off` or `Auto` to `In` to hear playback from the mic input.
+Change this back if you would like to hear track audio again.

 ## Free Plugins